davideuler/gss/gss/README.txt

  - The gwt-dnd project (http://code.google.com/p/gwt-dnd/)
  - The JavaScript MD5 project (http://pajhome.org.uk/crypt/md5)

+This product includes icons developed by:
+ - Everaldo Coelho and the Crystal Project (http://www.everaldo.com/crystal/)

 For source availability and license information see COPYING.
 For instructions on building the software from source see BUILD.txt.